Explorer 52: Extremely low frequency (ELF) / Very low frequency (VLF) Receivers

 This experiment measured electric and magnetic fields using a 42.7 m electric dipole (tip-to-tip) and a search coil antenna deployed 1.58 m from the spacecraft.
 The electric field spectrum measurements were made in 16 logarithmically spaced frequency channels extending from 1.78 Hz to 178 kHz, and DC electric fields were also measured.
 The bandwidth of these channels varied from 7.5% to 30% depending on center frequency.
 Channel sensitivity and dynamic range were 1E-6 V/m and 100 dB, respectively.
-A wideband receiver was also used, with two selectable bandwidth ranges: 0.15 to 10-kHz or 1 to 45-kHz.
+A wideband receiver was also used, with two selectable bandwidth ranges: 0.15 to 10 kHz or 1 to 45 kHz.
 The magnetic field spectrum was measured in eight discrete, logarithmically spaced channels from 1.78 Hz to 5.62 kHz.
 The bandwidth of these channels varied from 7.5% to 30% depending on frequency.
-The dynamic range was 100 dB, and the sensitivity ranged from 0.1-nT at 1.78 Hz to 3.4E-4 nT at 5.62-kHz.
+The dynamic range was 100 dB, and the sensitivity ranged from 0.1-nT at 1.78 Hz to 3.4E-4 nT at 5.62 kHz.
 The wideband receiver described above could be used with the magnetic antenna.
 Each discrete channel was sampled once every 11.52-seconds.

 Low-Energy Proton and Electron Differential Energy Analyzer (LEPEDEA)

-This particle spectrometer (LEPEDEA) employed two electrostatic analyzers to measure protrons and electrons simultaneously.
+This particle spectrometer (LEPEDEA) employed two electrostatic analyzers to measure protons and electrons simultaneously.
 A GM tube was an additional detector sensitive to protons above 600 keV and electrons above 45 keV.
-The sensors were mounted normal to the spacecraft spin axis.
+The sensors were mounted normally to the spacecraft spin axis.
 Angular distributions of particles were determined with a sector resolution of 50° for analyzer voltage steps and 10° for analyzer voltage sweeps of its whole range.
-The electrostatic analyzers had a field of view of 8° by 30° and measured protons and electrons from 0.05 to 40-keV.
+The electrostatic analyzers had a field of view of 8° by 30° and measured protons and electrons from 0.05 to 40 keV.
 The Geiger–Müller tube had a conical field of view of 15° half-angle.
 Two modes of operation were used: one instrument cycle of 156 intensity measurements every 46-seconds, or one cycle of 312 intensity measurements every 92-seconds.

 Triaxial Fluxgate Magnetometer

 A four-range, triaxial fluxgate magnetometer mounted on a 1.52 m boom, was used to measure the ambient magnetic field.
-The three axes were sampled sequentially three times each 5.72-seconds.
+The three axes were sampled sequentially three times each 5.72 seconds.
 Sensitivities and accuracies of the four ranges were ± 150 and 1.2, 450 and 3.5, 1500 and 11.7, and 25,000 and 195.3-nT, respectively.
 The sensitivity was switched by ground command.
 Frequency response was DC to 1-Hz (flat); down 3-dB at 10-Hz; then falling at 6-dB per octave at higher frequencies.
-Satellite stray fields were constrained to be less than 0.1 nT, which was also the rms instrument noise level.
+Satellite stray fields were constrained to be less than 0.1 nT, which was also the RMS instrument noise level.
 Inflight calibration was performed once every 98-minutes.